yassato/AraAphidGWAS/paper/manuscript.md

 ^3^ Yokohama City University

 # Abstract
 Growing number of ecological studies have shown that plant developmental and phenological traits greatly contribute to shaping field herbivory.
 To reveal genetic bases underlying aphid herbivory, we conducted a genome-wide association study (GWAS) of aphid abundance in a field population of *Arabidopsis thaliana*.
-Out of a single significant peak on the third chromosome of *A. thaliana*, we isolated *NAME OF THE GENE* (*NOG*) that encoded a ribosomal gene (AT3Gxxxx).
+Out of a single significant peak on the third chromosome, we isolated *NAME OF THE GENE* (*NOG*) that encoded a ribosomal gene (AT3Gxxxx).
 Knockout mutants of *nog* exhibited slower growth and ca. x-days later flowering than Col-0.
 Our laboratory bioassay further showed that a colony of the mustard aphid *Lipaphis erysimi* was difficult to establish on *nog* due to its small rosette size.
 These findings suggest that side effects of life-history traits on biotic interaction play a more critical role *in natura* than currently appreciated.

 # Introduction
 Plants are attacked by herbivores across their life cycles in natural environments.
 While chemical and physical traits have long been a main focus of anti-herbivore defense [@schoonhoven2005insect], plant life-history traits also account for herbivory in field environments [@carmona2011plant; @barton2017future].
 For example, phenological shifts can allow plants to escape from seasonal herbivory [@kawagoe2010escape; @marquis2021escape].
 Plants’ visibility for herbivores, namely plant apparency [@feeny1976plant], often changes from vegetative to reproductive phase, which alters the risk of herbivore attacks across plant ontogeny [@zverev2017ontogenetic; @barton2017future].
 By focusing on intraspecific variation within a plant species, several studies have shown that plant apparency shapes heritable variation in herbivory among plant genotypes [@johnson2009heritability; @barbour2015multiple; @sato2019plant], though key genes remain unknown.

 Genome-wide association study (GWAS) is recognized as a promising approach to dissect the genetic architecture of ecologically important traits [@anderson2011ecological; @santure2018wild] and identify novel genes from natural phenotypic variation [@fujii2019stigmatic; @tsuchimatsu2020adaptive].
 However, field studies have suggested that controlled laboratory conditions unlikely reflect outdoor environments where interspecific interactions typically occur [@honjo2020seasonality; @sato2019transcriptional], highlighting the importance of *in natura* study on gene functions [@shimizu2011plant; @kudoh2016molecular; @yamasaki2017genomics].
 For *in natura* understanding of interspecific interactions, it is necessary to conduct GWAS under field conditions.

 *Arabidopsis thaliana* is the model plant species distributed in Europe and naturalized around the world.
-While most accessions of *A. thaliana* bloom in spring, some they are also attacked by xxx during early summer [@mosleh2009herbivory; @sato2019plant].
-Of diverse herbivores, aphids are a main herbivore [@zust2012natural].
-Phenological traits may play a pivotal role in colonization of other organisms (Horton et al. 2014).
+While most accessions of *A. thaliana* bloom in spring after over-wintering, some cohorts have overlapped life cycles [].
+When plants emerge from late spring to early summer, they are threatened by various herbivores such as aphids and beetles [@mosleh2009herbivory; @sato2019plant].
+Of the diverse herbivores, aphids are a major herbivore that can exert selection across a natural distribution range of *A. thaliana* [@zust2012natural].
+Because aphids often suck phloem saps from flowering stems, we hypothesized that plant life-history traits may play a key role in aphid colonization in the field.

 In this study, we discovered a new locus *NAME OF THE GENE* (*NOG*) by using GWAS of aphid herbivory on field-grown *A. thaliana*.
 To conduct GWAS, we first recorded aphid abundance on 196 *A. thaliana* accessions grown in a field site of Zurich, Switzerland.
 To validate candidate genes, we then cultivated and released the mustard aphid *Lipaphis erysimi* on *A. thaliana* mutants.
 The field-based discovery of *NOG* will gain genetic insights into plant apparency on insect herbivory *in natura*.

 # Materials & Methods

-## Study site (subsection)
+## Field GWAS

+### Plants
+We selected 196 accessions from RegMap [@horton2012genome] and 1001 Genomes [@alonso20161] projects, most of which were overlapped with previous GWAS of biotic interaction [@horton2014genome].

+### Field experiments
 Our field survey was conducted in the Irchel-Campus of the University of Zurich....

-## Field survey
+### Data analysis
+GWAS was performed using the GWA-portal website (https://gwas.gmi.oeaw.ac.at) [@seren2018gwa].
+Target phenotypes were the total number of *Lipaphis erysimi* and *Brevicoryne brassicae* per plant; or presence (1) or absense (0) of bolting.
+The imputed fullsequence dataset were chosen as SNP data for the 196 accessions.
+Pseudo-heritability $h^2$ was calculated for each target phenotype before association mapping.
+Accelerated mixed models (AMMs) were used for association mapping with a correction of kinship structure.
+The genome-wide significance level was given at $p=0.05$ with Bonferroni correction of multiple testing.
+The number of aphids was log($x+1$)-transformed to improve normality.
+Input phenotype data are available as a supplementary material (Table S1).
+After the association mapping, candidate genes were searched within ca. 10 kb near a focal SNP.
+To estimate gene functions from gene expression information, we used eFP browser, 1001 transcriptome data, and ATTED-II coexpression database.

+Gene ontology enrichment analysis was performed for the results of GWA-portal. xxxx.
+To deal with statistical non-independence of SNPs, we employed an unbiased GO analysis implemented in the Gowinda program.
+The cut-off value of minor allele frequency (MAF) was set at 0.025 for the entire SNP set, and SNPs having the top 1\% value of -log<sub>10</sub>($p$) were tested against the entire set.
+The latest gene feature format (GFF) and GO slim annotation of *A. thaliana* were downloaded from The Arabidopsis Information Resource (TAIR) (https://www.arabidopsis.org/).
+The Gowinda program was run with the key arguments of --simulations 1000000 --min-significance 1 --gene-definition updownstream1000 --mode gene --min-genes 2.

-## Data analysis
+## Mutant analysis

-### Statistical tests (subsubsection)
+### Plants
-We used standard linear models or generalized linear model (GLM) to analyze relationship between the plant height and ...
+T-DNA insertion lines of *A. thaliana* were obtained from the Nottingham Arabidopsis Stock Centre (NASC) (https://arabidopsis.info/).

-### Figure presentation (subsubsection)
+### Bioassay
-We added trend lines to the bi-plots following the linear regression model:
-$$y = a + bx$$
-, where $y$ is the response variable; $x$ is the explanatory variable; $a$ indicates the intercept; $b$ represents the regression slope.
-Because a log link function was used in the Poisson GLM, a regression curve was given by $y = e^{(a + bx)}$ for the number of seeds.

 # Results & Discussion